heremaps/msdkui-ios/Documentation/Guides/QuickStart.md

 NMAApplicationContext.setAppId(appId, appCode: appCode, licenseKey: licenseKey)
 ```

->**Note:** If you want to try out our fully functional demo app or one of the [examples](../Guides_Examples), please, make sure to adapt the bundle identifier to match exactly the one you provided when you requested your credentials on [developer.here.com](https://developer.here.com).
+>If you want to try out our fully functional demo app or one of the [examples](../Guides_Examples), please, make sure to adapt the bundle identifier to match exactly the one you provided when you requested your credentials on [developer.here.com](https://developer.here.com).

 Make sure to add `import NMAKit` and `import MSDKUI` at the top of the file to make sure the HERE Mobile SDK and the HERE Mobile SDK UI Kit are known to your class.